vindarel/lisp-journey/content/gray-streams.md

   `fundamental-output-stream`			[Class]

-    A subclass of FUNDAMENTAL-STREAM.
-Its inclusion causes OUTPUT-STREAM-P to return true.
-Bi-direction streams may be formed by including both FUNDAMENTAL-OUTPUT-STREAM and FUNDAMENTAL-INPUT-STREAM.
+    A subclass of `fundamental-stream`.
+Its inclusion causes `output-stream-p` to return true.
+Bi-direction streams may be formed by including both `fundamental-output-stream` and `fundamental-input-stream`.

-  FUNDAMENTAL-CHARACTER-STREAM			[Class]
+  `fundamental-character-stream`			[Class]

-    A subclass of FUNDAMENTAL-STREAM.
-It provides a method for STREAM-ELEMENT-TYPE which returns CHARACTER.
+    A subclass of `fundamental-stream`.
+It provides a method for `stream-element-type` which returns `character`.

-  FUNDAMENTAL-BINARY-STREAM			[Class]
+  `fundamental-binary-stream`			[Class]

-    A subclass of FUNDAMENTAL-STREAM.
-Any instantiable class that includes this needs to define a method for STREAM-ELEMENT-TYPE.
+    A subclass of `fundamental-stream`.
+Any instantiable class that includes this needs to define a method for `stream-element-type`.

-  FUNDAMENTAL-CHARACTER-INPUT-STREAM		[Class]
+  `fundamental-character-input-stream`		[Class]

-    Includes FUNDAMENTAL-INPUT-STREAM and FUNDAMENTAL-CHARACTER-STREAM.
+    Includes `fundamental-input-stream` and `fundamental-character-stream`.
     It provides default methods for several generic functions used for character input.

-  FUNDAMENTAL-CHARACTER-OUTPUT-STREAM		[Class]
+  `fundamental-character-output-stream`		[Class]

-    Includes FUNDAMENTAL-OUTPUT-STREAM and FUNDAMENTAL-CHARACTER-STREAM.
+    Includes `fundamental-output-stream` and `fundamental-character-stream`.
     It provides default methods for several generic functions used for character output.

-  FUNDAMENTAL-BINARY-INPUT-STREAM		[Class]
+  `fundamental-binary-input-stream`		[Class]

-    Includes FUNDAMENTAL-INPUT-STREAM and FUNDAMENTAL-BINARY-STREAM.
+    Includes `fundamental-input-stream` and `fundamental-binary-stream`.

-  FUNDAMENTAL-BINARY-OUTPUT-STREAM		[Class]
+  `fundamental-binary-output-stream`		[Class]

-    Includes FUNDAMENTAL-OUTPUT-STREAM and FUNDAMENTAL-BINARY-STREAM.
+    Includes `fundamental-output-stream` and `fundamental-binary-stream`.

  Character input:

-  A character input stream can be created by defining a class that includes FUNDAMENTAL-CHARACTER-INPUT-STREAM and defining methods for the generic functions below.
+  A character input stream can be created by defining a class that includes `fundamental-character-input-stream` and defining methods for the generic functions below.

-  STREAM-READ-CHAR  stream			[Generic Function]
+  `stream-read-char`  stream			[Generic Function]

     This reads one character from the stream.
 It returns either a character object, or the symbol :EOF if the stream is at end-of-file.
-    Every subclass of FUNDAMENTAL-CHARACTER-INPUT-STREAM must define a method for this function.
+    Every subclass of `fundamental-character-input-stream` must define a method for this function.

     Note that for all of these generic functions, the stream argument must be a stream object, not T or NIL.

-  STREAM-UNREAD-CHAR  stream  character		[Generic Function]
+  `stream-unread-char`  stream  character		[Generic Function]

-    Un-does the last call to STREAM-READ-CHAR, as in UNREAD-CHAR.
+    Un-does the last call to `stream-read-char`, as in `unread-char`.
 Returns NIL.
-Every subclass of FUNDAMENTAL-CHARACTER-INPUT-STREAM must define a method for this function.
+Every subclass of `fundamental-character-input-stream` must define a method for this function.

-  STREAM-READ-CHAR-NO-HANG  stream		[Generic Function]
+  `stream-read-char-no-hang`  stream		[Generic Function]

-    This is used to implement READ-CHAR-NO-HANG.
+    This is used to implement `read-char-no-hang`.
 It returns either a character, or NIL if no input is currently available, or :EOF if end-of-file is reached.
-The default method provided by FUNDAMENTAL-CHARACTER-INPUT-STREAM simply calls STREAM-READ-CHAR; this
+The default method provided by `fundamental-character-input-stream` simply calls `stream-read-char`; this
     is sufficient for file streams, but interactive streams should define their own method.

-  STREAM-PEEK-CHAR  stream			[Generic Function]
+  `stream-peek-char`  stream			[Generic Function]

-    Used to implement PEEK-CHAR; this corresponds to peek-type of NIL.
+    Used to implement `peek-char`; this corresponds to peek-type of NIL.
     It returns either a character or :EOF.
-The default method calls STREAM-READ-CHAR and STREAM-UNREAD-CHAR.
+The default method calls `stream-read-char` and `stream-unread-char`.

-  STREAM-LISTEN  stream				[Generic Function]
+  `stream-listen`  stream				[Generic Function]

-    Used by LISTEN.
+    Used by `listen`.
 Returns true or false.
-The default method uses STREAM-READ-CHAR-NO-HANG and STREAM-UNREAD-CHAR.
+The default method uses `stream-read-char-no-hang` and `stream-unread-char`.
 Most streams should
     define their own method since it will usually be trivial and will always be more efficient than the default method.

-  STREAM-READ-LINE  stream			[Generic Function]
+  `stream-read-line`  stream			[Generic Function]

-    Used by READ-LINE.
+    Used by `read-line`.
 A string is returned as the first value.
 The second value is true if the string was terminated by end-of-file instead of the end of a line.
-The default method uses repeated calls to STREAM-READ-CHAR.
+The default method uses repeated calls to `stream-read-char`.

-  STREAM-CLEAR-INPUT  stream			[Generic Function]
+  `stream-clear-input`  stream			[Generic Function]

-    Implements CLEAR-INPUT for the stream, returning NIL.
+    Implements `clear-input` for the stream, returning NIL.
 The default method does nothing.

  Character output:

-  A character output stream can be created by defining a class that includes FUNDAMENTAL-CHARACTER-OUTPUT-STREAM and defining methods for the generic functions below.
+  A character output stream can be created by defining a class that includes `fundamental-character-output-stream` and defining methods for the generic functions below.

-  STREAM-WRITE-CHAR  stream character		[Generic Function]
+  `stream-write-char`  stream character		[Generic Function]

     Writes character to the stream and returns the character.
-Every subclass of FUNDAMENTAL-CHARACTER-OUTPUT-STREAM must have a method defined for this function.
+Every subclass of `fundamental-character-output-stream` must have a method defined for this function.

-  STREAM-LINE-COLUMN  stream			[Generic Function]
+  `stream-line-column`  stream			[Generic Function]

     This function returns the column number where the next character will be written, or NIL if that is not meaningful for this stream.
     The first column on a line is numbered 0.
-This function is used in the implementation of PPRINT and the FORMAT ~T directive.
+This function is used in the implementation of `pprint` and the FORMAT ~T directive.
 For every character output stream class that is defined, a method must be defined for this function, although it is permissible for it to always return NIL.

-  STREAM-START-LINE-P  stream			[Generic Function]
+  `stream-start-line-p`  stream			[Generic Function]

     This is a predicate which returns T if the stream is positioned at the beginning of a line, else NIL.
 It is permissible to always return NIL.
-This is used in the implementation of FRESH-LINE.
-Note that while a value of 0 from STREAM-LINE-COLUMN also indicates the beginning of a line, there are cases where STREAM-START-LINE-P can be meaningfully implemented although STREAM-LINE-COLUMN can't be.
+This is used in the implementation of `fresh-line`.
+Note that while a value of 0 from `stream-line-column` also indicates the beginning of a line, there are cases where `stream-start-line-p` can be meaningfully implemented although `stream-line-column` can't be.
 For example, for a window using variable-width characters, the column number isn't very meaningful, but the beginning of the line does have a clear meaning.
-The default method for STREAM-START-LINE-P on class FUNDAMENTAL-CHARACTER-OUTPUT-STREAM uses STREAM-LINE-COLUMN, so if
+The default method for `stream-start-line-p` on class `fundamental-character-output-stream` uses `stream-line-column`, so if
-    that is defined to return NIL, then a method should be provided for either STREAM-START-LINE-P or STREAM-FRESH-LINE.
+    that is defined to return `nil`, then a method should be provided for either `stream-start-line-p` or `stream-fresh-line`.

-  STREAM-WRITE-STRING stream string &optional start end [Generic Function]
+  `stream-write-string` stream string &optional start end [Generic Function]

-    This is used by WRITE-STRING.
+    This is used by `write-string`.
 It writes the string to the stream, optionally delimited by start and end, which default to 0 and NIL.
     The string argument is returned.
-The default method provided by FUNDAMENTAL-CHARACTER-OUTPUT-STREAM uses repeated calls to
+The default method provided by `fundamental-character-output-stream` uses repeated calls to
-    STREAM-WRITE-CHAR.
+    `stream-write-char`.

-  STREAM-TERPRI  stream				[Generic Function]
+  `stream-terpri`  stream				[Generic Function]

-    Writes an end of line, as for TERPRI.
+    Writes an end of line, as for `terpri`.
 Returns NIL.
-The default method does (STREAM-WRITE-CHAR stream #\NEWLINE).
+The default method does (`stream-write-char` stream #\NEWLINE).

-  STREAM-FRESH-LINE  stream			[Generic Function]
+  `stream-fresh-line`  stream			[Generic Function]

-    Used by FRESH-LINE.
-The default method uses STREAM-START-LINE-P and STREAM-TERPRI.
+    Used by `fresh-line`.
+The default method uses `stream-start-line-p` and `stream-terpri`.

-  STREAM-FINISH-OUTPUT  stream			[Generic Function]
+  `stream-finish-output`  stream			[Generic Function]

-    Implements FINISH-OUTPUT.
+    Implements `finish-output`.
 The default method does nothing.

-  STREAM-FORCE-OUTPUT  stream			[Generic Function]
+  `stream-force-output`  stream			[Generic Function]

-    Implements FORCE-OUTPUT.
+    Implements `force-output`.
 The default method does nothing.

-  STREAM-CLEAR-OUTPUT  stream			[Generic Function]
+  `stream-clear-output`  stream			[Generic Function]

-    Implements CLEAR-OUTPUT.
+    Implements `clear-output`.
 The default method does nothing.

-  STREAM-ADVANCE-TO-COLUMN  stream column	[Generic Function]
+  `stream-advance-to-column`  stream column	[Generic Function]

     Writes enough blank space so that the next character will be written at the specified column.
 Returns true if the operation is successful, or NIL if it is not supported for this stream.
-    This is intended for use by by PPRINT and FORMAT ~T.  The default method uses STREAM-LINE-COLUMN and repeated calls to STREAM-WRITE-CHAR with a #\SPACE character; it returns NIL if STREAM-LINE-COLUMN returns NIL.
+    This is intended for use by by `pprint` and FORMAT ~T.  The default method uses `stream-line-column` and repeated calls to `stream-write-char` with a #\SPACE character; it returns NIL if `stream-line-column` returns NIL.

  Other functions:

-  CLOSE  stream &key abort			[Generic Function]
+  `close`  stream &key abort			[Generic Function]

-    The existing function CLOSE is redefined to be a generic function, but otherwise behaves the same.
-The default method provided by class FUNDAMENTAL-STREAM sets a flag for OPEN-STREAM-P.  The value returned by CLOSE will be as specified by the issue CLOSED-STREAM-OPERATIONS.
+    The existing function `close` is redefined to be a generic function, but otherwise behaves the same.
+The default method provided by class `fundamental-stream` sets a flag for `open-stream-p`.
+The value returned by `close` will be as specified by the issue `closed-stream-operations`.

-  OPEN-STREAM-P stream				[Generic Function]
+  `open-stream-p` stream				[Generic Function]

-    This function [from proposal STREAM-ACCESS] is made generic.
-A default method is provided by class FUNDAMENTAL-STREAM which returns true if CLOSE has not been called on the stream.
+    This function [from proposal `stream-access]` is made generic.
+A default method is provided by class `fundamental-stream` which returns true if `close` has not been called on the stream.

-  STREAMP  object				[Generic Function]
-  INPUT-STREAM-P  stream			[Generic Function] OUTPUT-STREAM-P  stream			[Generic Function]
+  `streamp`  object				[Generic Function] `input-stream-p`  stream			[Generic Function] `output-stream-p`  stream			[Generic Function]

-    These three existing predicates may optionally be implemented as generic functions for implementations that want to permit users to define streams that are not STANDARD-OBJECTs.
-Normally, the default methods provided by classes FUNDAMENTAL-INPUT-STREAM and
+    These three existing predicates may optionally be implemented as generic functions for implementations that want to permit users to define streams that are not `standard-object`s.
+Normally, the default methods provided by classes `fundamental-input-stream` and
-    FUNDAMENTAL-OUTPUT-STREAM are sufficient.
+    `fundamental-output-stream` are sufficient.
 Note that, for example, (INPUT-STREAM-P x) is not equivalent to (TYPEP x 'FUNDAMENTAL-INPUT-STREAM) because implementations may have
     additional ways of defining their own streams even if they don't make that visible by making these predicates generic.

-  STREAM-ELEMENT-TYPE  stream			[Generic Function]
+  `stream-element-type`  stream			[Generic Function]

     This existing function is made generic, but otherwise behaves the same.
-Class FUNDAMENTAL-CHARACTER-STREAM provides a default method which returns CHARACTER.
+Class `fundamental-character-stream` provides a default method which returns `character`.

-  PATHNAME and TRUENAME are also permitted to be implemented as generic functions.
+  `pathname` and `truename` are also permitted to be implemented as generic functions.
 There is no default method since these are not valid for all streams.